superwhiskers/lilliepad/web/notes.md

 # Accessibility

 Where possible please use the `*-block-start`, `*-inline-end`, and similar css properties instead of just `padding` for better accessbility if the text direction changes.

+# Icons

+Currently icons don't have a consistent width/height or anything, I'd like to change this in the future.